shisinbin/react-parcel-app/README.md

 npm install rimraf
 ```

-Before adding this script to your `package.json` file, which will automatically run everytime before `npm run dev`, and will remove the `dist` and `.parcel-cache` folders to help ensure a fresh development environment:
+Then add this script to your `package.json` file, which will automatically run everytime before `npm run dev`, and will remove the `dist` and `.parcel-cache` folders to help ensure a fresh development environment:

 <pre>
   <code>
   "scripts": {
     <strong>"predev": "rimraf .parcel-cache dist",</strong>
-    "new-component": "new-component",
     "dev": "parcel public/index.html",
     "build": "parcel build public/index.html"
   },